JayRothenberger/BiLevelCache/README.md

 path = '/local/cache'
 # the data we will be caching
 data = torchvision.datasets.ImageNet('/somewhere/on/distributed/filesystem')

-# Building the object that will handle the caching.
-Upon access it will retrieve from the filesystem and cache the example.
+"""
-# When the cache would exceed memory_cache_size bytes in RAM the element is evicted to disk.
-# When both are full, elements become uncached in LRU order.
+Examples are cached when accessed.
+When the cache would exceed memory_cache_size bytes in RAM the element is evicted to disk.
+When both are full, elements become uncached in LRU order.

+Cache sizes are in bytes.
+"""

 cached_dataset = LazyShardDataset(
                                 data,
                                 shuffle=True,